Historically, any property listed for sale in the Forest area generally attracts large interest.

-One of the most crucial elements of the property’s sale will be how effectively it is exposed to the market place.
-The goal is to two-fold.
+One of the most crucial elements of the property’s sale is how effectively it’s exposed to the market place.
+The goal is two-fold.
 To expose the maximum number of buyers to the property and, to attract the best purchasers.

-The Internet has become the major source of Real Estate purchaser enquiry.
+The Internet has become the major source of Real Estate purchaser enquiries.
 It works 24 hours a day, seven days a week and provides complete display advertising with photography, floor plans, virtual tours, etc. Shields Gillman ensure that internet enquiry is maximised with enhanced features like preferred placement of properties at the top of search enquiries, email alerts to purchasers whose requirements are suitable, voice virtual tours, and maximum exposure through all major Real Estate portals including domain.com.au, realestate.com.au, homehound.com.au, and many others.

 The signboard is another that works 24/7.
 Shields Gillman boards are attractive, durable and simple to read.
 They can promote the property with photographs from the inside or rear out, and are a solid form of enquiry from people ready to purchase in the area.

 Purchasers rely on brochures as a solid reminder of properties.
 Shields Gillman Brochures are produced on high gloss paper with excellent presentation of the property and may have floor plans printed on the reverse to remind buyers of the layout.

-Shields Gillman recommend value for money marketing, and do not support advertising for advertising for advertising’s sake.
+Shields Gillman recommend value for money marketing, and do not support advertising just for advertising’s sake.
 Most agents agree that the internet draws the majority of enquiries, however when it comes to marketing expenditure, their campaign has a majority in print advertising, typically to promote their ego in the local paper such as the Manly Daily.
 Local media is read by locals who just like to keep abreast of what is happening in their area.
 Real purchasers respond through the Internet and the Herald.
 Our print marketing campaign exposes your property to millions more potential buyers through the Sydney Morning Herald, with colour display advertising at a fraction at the cost of local marketing only.
 Should you request advertising in the Wentworth Courier, we can of course arrange that in your campaign.